 Q: How much do you charge?

-A: You can see all of our packages and pricing on our Pricing page.
+A: You can see our packages and pricing on our Pricing page.

 Q: What do your services include?